Cleopatra Jones: Reception

-Tapping into the Black Pride movement, the irony of using the name Cleopatra to convey a character who was strong physically, but equally feminine and independent, appealed to the urban public.
+Novotny Lawrence, Director of the Black Film Center & Archive at Indiana University Bloomington, writes that by tapping into the Black Pride movement, the use of the name Cleopatra for a character who was strong physically, but equally feminine and independent, appealed to the urban public.
 As the queen of Egypt, Cleopatra's role as a leader allowed African American women to identify with Dobson's character and finally call a heroine their own.

 On the other hand, critics of the blaxploitation industry complained that they were "dismayed by Tamara's image as a karate-chopping, pistol popping terror."
-In response Dobson replied "You go through phases until you find the right situation where a character works for you.
+In response Dobson replied, "You go through phases until you find the right situation where a character works for you.
 A lot of tits and ass movies were made, ballbuster films, exploitation pictures.
 But I don't care what anybody calls it.
 Doing Cleopatra Jones gave me a chance to work.
 I loved Cleo.
 She was not only gracious, but strong, clever, intelligent and sexy."

 The film was a box office success, grossing more than $100,000 in its first week of release, climbing to $400,000 by the fifth week.

 Sequel

-A sequel, Cleopatra Jones and the Casino of Gold appeared in 1975, with Dobson reprising the title role.
-Jones travels to Hong Kong to free government agents Matthew and Melvin Johnson who have been captured by the Dragon Lady (Stella Stevens).
+A sequel, Cleopatra Jones and the Casino of Gold, was released in 1975, with Dobson reprising the title role.
+In the film, Jones travels to Hong Kong to free government agents Matthew and Melvin Johnson, who have been captured by the Dragon Lady (Stella Stevens).
 Jones pairs up with Mi Lin-fong (Tien Lie) and ends up in the Dragon Lady's casino, headquarters for her underground drug empire.
-Jones and Tanny use their combat skills to battle the Dragon Lady's henchmen and defeat the Dragon Lady herself.

 The sequel's lack of popularity was due not only to its poor reviews but also to the decline of blaxploitation films in general.